 When Miami Vice was being cast, Brandon Tartikoff insisted on the show having significant roles for Blacks.
 Also he allowed Stephen J. Cannell to build The A-Team around Mr. T. None of the other networks were this insistent on handing out parts to non-whites.

 CBS managed to get one over on NBC after they dumped JAG after the first season in 1995-1996.
-CBS picked it up in the middle of 1997 as a midseason replacement.
-JAG got nine more seasons with extremely high ratings, making it a Long Runner and then two wildly successful spin-offs, NCIS (began in 2003, is now also a Long Runner) and NCIS: Los Angeles (began in 2009, which may have its own spin-off in NCIS: Red if the Backdoor Pilot is successful).
-CBS has been laughing all the way to the bank since 1997, over 15 years.
+CBS picked it up in the middle of 1997 as a midseason replacement and JAG got nine more seasons with good ratings, making it a Long Runner.
+Then, it had an even more successful spin-off, NCIS, which had a quiet start in 2003, but consistently improved its viewer numbers until it became TV's number one scripted show.
+It's stayed there too, 14 seasons strong and counting, and has gotten spin-offs of its own in the form of NCIS: Los Angeles (2009, which is going into its 9th season), and NCIS: New Orleans (2014).
+CBS has been laughing all the way to the bank since 1997.

 Similar thing happened with Mash, which was not a hit out of the gate.